Riya10031/Threat-Protection-with-XDR/Labguide/lab6_threat_hunting.md

 1. Select **Search job** button from the command bar.

-1. The search job creates a new table with your results as soon as they arrive.
+1. Enter the name of the table as **Newtable**.
+The search job creates a new table with your results as soon as they arrive.
 The results can be consulted from the *Saved Searches* tab.

 1. Close the *Logs* window by selecting the **X** in the top-right of the window and select **OK** to discard the changes.